 Weighted

-Some keyboards don’t have weighted keys but do have sensors inside that can gauge how hard or how soft you are playing each note, and produce audible output which expresses that.
-Weighted keys are more about the feedback you get from the piano – they’re about your sensory input, not the piano.
+Some keyboards don’t have weighted keys, but they do have sensors on the inside that can gauge how hard or soft you are playing and it will produce audible feedback that will express that.
+With weighted keys, the focus is more about what you sense as opposed to how the piano sounds.

 Semi-weighted